So Perth, What does your business, and branding, stand for?

 - Limited organisational understanding of greater purpose.

-Regardless of the catalyst of lack of brand direction, the impact on your bottom line can be extensive.
+Regardless of the catalyst of lack of direction, the impact on your bottom line can be extensive.
 Impacts such as…

 - Staff retention dropping, when staff start to see that their future in the company is on shaky ground.